prospa-group-oss/interview-test-data-engineer/README.md

 			- filename_suffix : The suffix for files.
 			- info_threshold : After how many insert a info logging should be created.
 			- insert_query : Insert query for all the tables.
-		- Script ./tp_loader.py is using above configuration to load the data into database.
+		- Script ./tp_loader.py is using above configuration to load the data into database. below script can be run to standalone run the loading process.

 				`python tp_loader.py`

 3. Design a star schema model which the data should flow.